Supporting the development of new art and performance

 A video installation and solo live performance work exploring and problematising autobiography and identity through interpolation of a variety of people and personas in the artist’s history.

 An intimate, durational artwork about transforming and reframing the conception of a child, through the lens of queer experience.

-Jacob Boheme with Keith Deverell and Isaac Drandic (VIC, QLD & TAS)
+Jacob Boehme with Keith Deverell and Isaac Drandic (VIC, QLD & TAS)